What does the term UX analytics stand for? How do you perform UX analysis for SaaS and make data-driven decisions?

 There’s a category of widgets designed for continuous user feedback collection.
 We call them the “always-on” widget.

-Usually, it’s a small icon floating on the UI and letting users give feedback on specific features or experiences whenever they feel like that.
+Usually, it’s a small icon floating on the UI that lets users give feedback on specific features or experiences whenever they feel like that.

 What’s cool is that you can bond unique one-question surveys with different product pages and receive very precise feedback.

-Using tools like Hotjar, you can embed these into your product without the need to code them from scratch.
+Using tools like Userpilot, you can embed these into your product without the need to code them from scratch.

 Heatmaps analytics tools